You’ve decided you want to be a sports journalist; a bold move in today’s game where job security is non-existent and everyone is pivoting to video.

 Ironically, the one time I didn’t try to network — when I was in said ESPN job — I got myself in trouble.
 Had I taken the time to introduce myself to the local press, shake hands, it would have saved me a lot of needless hassle, and maybe even made me some friends.

 2.)
 Find a niche whenever possible

 This nugget of wisdom was provided by Andy Brassell.
 It’s not always possible to choose a niche, but I opted for MLS as my speciality.
 You’ll notice a trend here, but I was a tad lucky with that too.
-I was dating an American at the time, and as such was visiting a major U.S. city fairly often in Washington D.C..
-That allowed me attend the odd game, speak to players, and practice some of my skills with the belief I could fail and it would be O.K..
+I was dating an American at the time, and as such was visiting Washington D.C. fairly often.
+That allowed me to attend the odd game, speak to players, and practice some of my skills with the belief I could fail and it would be O.K..

-MLS has a lot of critics, understandably in some cases, but it does afford you a lot of freedom.
-I realised that if I could find the human interest angle for my interviews I could sell those stories on.
+I realised that if I could find the human interest angle for my MLS interviews I could sell those stories on.
 Your niche may be Spain, or Italy, or further afield, but whatever it is make sure you watch it, take it in, and make contacts in that area.
 Chances are you’ll eventually get a shot to write something on it and get paid.

 Andy explained it to me as, ‘Try to be the person that an editor thinks of when they want a story from that region’.
 He was spot on.

 3.)
 Always seek to get paid